facebook/react/docs/docs/cross-origin-errors.md

 ### Webpack

 Some JavaScript bundlers may wrap the application code with `eval` statements in development.
-For example Webpack will do so if the [`devtool` setting](https://webpack.js.org/configuration/devtool/) is any of the options containing the word "eval" (which includes the default setting).
+(For example Webpack will do this if [`devtool`](https://webpack.js.org/configuration/devtool/) is set to any value containing the word "eval".)
+This may cause errors to be treated as cross-origin.

-If you use Webpack, we recommend using the `cheap-module-source-map` setting in development instead to avoid this problem.
+If you use Webpack, we recommend using the `cheap-module-source-map` setting in development to avoid this problem.